polkadot-developers/knowledgebase/current/runtime/metadata.md

 ## Decoded Metadata Format

-Here is a condensed version of the decoded metadata for block 1,768,321:
+Here is a condensed version of decoded metadata:

 ```json
 [